 Students may be eligible to transfer courses to Kettering University taken during high school at accredited colleges and universities.
 To be evaluated for transfer to Kettering University, these courses must appear on a college transcript and be taught by a college faculty member.
-See the online Course Equivalency System.
+See the online Transfer Course Equivalency for more information.
 Students must submit an official transcript from the institution where the coursework was taken.
 Please note: credit will not be given for credit earned for both an A.P. exam and a college course that cover the same material.

 All courses in which a 2.0 GPA or higher were earned will be evaluated for transfer credit.
-Also, please note that for admissions purposes, students must maintain a "B" average in math, science, and English courses.

 Courses That Do Not Transfer To Kettering University